scottchiefbaker/dool/README.md

 A list of available plug-ins are available when you run `dool --version`

-### 🗒️ Note:
+### 🎨 Colors:

-Dool requires a 256 color compatible terminal.
+Dool expects a 256 color compatible terminal.
 Most modern terminal emulators support this automatically.
+A `--color16` option is available if you only have a 16 color terminal.

 ### 📈 Bits vs Bytes: